We are the B.H.K.

 I get excited about good spices, coffee, the ocean, wine and of course Sunderland AFC.

-My sweet love is a real shining star.
-Jane is always smiling and giving me sparkling energy.
+Jane is originally from the Midlands but has traveled all over the world.
+Jane is always smiling and giving me sparkling energy when the Welsh mists roll in.
 She is a whizz at raw salads and smoothies and knows much about nutrition, gardening, natural healing and building.

 After dangling off bridges on ropes doing safety inspections for big engineering companies for almost a decade, she was inspired to re-train as a menstrual cycle workshop facilitator….quite a transformation.
-She is now the founder of Woman’s Wheel (website coming soon) and is planning to embark on the first ever ‘Magical Menstrual Tour!’ in early 2016 giving workshops to woman (and even men) round the globe.
+She is now the founder of Woman’s Wheel and is planning to embark on her first ever ‘Magical Menstrual Tour!’ around the USA in early 2016 giving workshops to woman (and men) round the globe.
 Jane has also trained me in all aspects of the ‘art of feminine mysteries’.
 Fully initiated!